Runtime-Arguments/sudoku-solver-in-rust-for-wasm-episode/README.md

   I didn't want to clone, and I only use one "work" `Board` at a time, so I implemented a function to quickly copy the contents of one `Board` to another.
 - I didn't try to write all those `Board` iterators.
 So many!
 I **really** wanted to.

+### Results

+On my M4 Max MacBook Pro, the summary of a run was this:

+  Rust solved 1_000_000 iterations in 140.953099583s seconds, backtracking 3_176 times

+Whereas the C version printed this:

+  C solved 1000000 iterations in 88.454639 seconds with 3176 backtracks

+Plainly I have some other optimizations to do.